Einiosaurus | A Unique Late Cretaceous Ceratopsian Dinosaur

 As an herbivore, it fed on the tough and fibrous plants that grew in its environment.
 Its sharp beak was capable of shearing through tough stems and its specialized teeth could grind plant material for easy digestion.
 This diet and the dinosaur’s ability to move on all four legs allowed it to navigate its environment and find food efficiently.

 It was likely a social creature.
-The discovery of a bone bed containing the remains of at least fifteen individuals suggests that this dinosaur lived in herds.
+The discovery of a bone bed containing the remains of many individuals suggests that it lived in herds.
 This behavior, along with the dinosaur’s physical adaptations, would have played a crucial role in its survival.
 In a herd, it would have been better protected against predators and better able to find food and water.

 Interesting Points about Einiosaurus